-In 2023, IAASARS researchers have published 118 articles in high-impact ISI journals, receiving ~9071 citations, and attracted a total funding of ~3.9 M€ from competitive European and national research grants.
+In 2024, IAASARS researchers have published 119 articles in high-impact ISI journals, receiving ~11722 citations, and attracted a total funding for IAASARS of ~9.9 M€ from competitive European and national research grants (¬1.2 M€ were retained by the Special Account Unit (ELKE) for NOA) and additional 6.4 M€, input for funding NOA project partners.
 Furthermore, three IAASARS researchers, namely, Spyros Basilakos, Kostas Koutroumbas, and Emmanuel Saridakis, appeared in the Stanford's list of world's top 2% scientists.
-The list is conducted based on a large number of indicators of excellence, influence and impact of their published works during the year 2022.
-Furthermore, IAASARS has established within 2023 strategic partnerships by signing relevant MOUs with ESA and Hellas Sat, and several academic institutions and private companies.
-Some indicative science highlights produced by researchers of IAASARS as well as funded research grants initiated within 2023 are presented below.
+The list is conducted based on a large number of indicators of excellence, influence and impact of their published works during the year 2023.
+Some indicative science highlights produced by researchers of IAASARS as well as funded research grants initiated within 2024 are presented below.